 5.2 Category I Projects

-The WRIA 15 Committee set a goal of meeting the offset target by subbasin.
+The WRIA 15 Committee set a goal of offsetting consumptive use estimates at the subbasin scale.
+This watershed plan also has an offset target of 1,218 AF/yr for project implementation in order to benefit to streams.
+The Committee’s goal is to achieve the offset target by subbasin, with deficiencies in offset benefit and project implementation addressed through adaptive management (see Chapter 6.2).

 The projects presented below have quantifiable streamflow benefit and the Committee identified these projects as having the greatest potential for implementation and achieving the required offset need.
-It is recognized that some of these project benefits may span across subbasins, but detailed modeling of streamflow benefits was not completed during this planning process.
-Detailed descriptions of each of the projects presented in Section 5.2. are available in Appendix I. A summary of projects and offset benefits by subbasin are presented at the end of this section in Tables 16-22.
+Some of these project benefits may span across subbasins, but detailed modeling of streamflow benefits was not completed during this planning process.
+Detailed descriptions of each project presented in Section 5.2. are available in Appendix I. A summary of projects and offset benefits by subbasin are presented at the end of this section in Tables 16-22.

-COMMENT: PLEASE NOTE THAT WE ARE WORKING ON ADDITIONAL PROJECT IDEAS FOR SOUTH SOUND AND SOUTH HOOD CANAL SUBBASIN.
-WE WILL DISTRIBUTE INFORMATION ON PROJECTS SEPARATELY TO THE COMMITTEE IN DECEMBER.

 5.2.1 Managed Aquifer Recharge Package

-Managed Aquifer Recharge (MAR) projects are being considered in WRIA 15 as a method to increase infiltration to aquifers to improve streamflow and to offset the water use from future permit exempt (PE) wells in the watershed.
-A detailed description of the project is available in Appendix I.
+The WRIA 15 Committee considered Managed Aquifer Recharge (MAR) projects as a method for (1) increasing infiltration to aquifers to improve streamflow and (2) offsetting water use from future PE wells in the watershed.
+Appendix I provides a detailed description of the project.

-There are different types of MAR projects.
-Aquifer Storage and Recovery (ASR) projects are a type of MAR project that actively inject water into aquifers for storage and recovery through pumping later.
+“MAR” is used to describe many types of projects.
+Aquifer Storage and Recovery (ASR) projects actively inject water into aquifers for storage and recovery through pumping.
 Passive MAR projects infiltrate water into shallow aquifers, with the intent that water discharges from the shallow aquifer into streams on a delayed basis and improves streamflow during low-flow periods (see Figure 6).
-For WRIA 15, only passive MAR projects are being considered.
+For WRIA 15, only passive MAR projects, in which water infiltrates by gravity, are being considered.
 The source of water for the passive MAR projects in WRIA 15 may be recycled water (highly treated wastewater), stormwater, or diverted surface water.